sylvaindeschenes/sylvaindeschenes.github.io/readme.md

 Copyright 2015 Kirby Turner.

 ### Jekyll Codex
-Feel free to use all code presented on this website.
+Feel free to use all code presented on Jekyll Codex website.
 The code of the website itsself may also be used, as this website is a demo of the code it presents.
 However, respect the copyright of the used trademarks and the licenses of the open-source software used, as their rights belong to their respective owners.
-All images are CC0 images from Unsplash.